cushonz/Capstone_Project/individual_Work/Zach/README.md

 # Database Functionality

 This projects database uses a SQLite3 relational database.
+Using SQLite enabled us to rapidly prototype and remove the complexity of hosting the data.

+SQLite is built into Python and will allow my group members to work with the database conveniently.

 The database should be capable of the following :